Montclair Kimberley Academy

 Montclair Kimberley Academy (MKA) is a co-educational private school for students in pre-kindergarten through twelfth grade located in Montclair in Essex County, in the U.S. state of New Jersey.
 The school was established in 1974 as the result of the merger of three separate schools: Montclair Academy, a boys' school founded in 1887; The Kimberley School, a girls' school founded in 1906; and Brookside, a coed school founded in 1925.

-As of the 2021–22 school year, the school had an enrollment of 1,025 students (plus 26 in PreK) and 168.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.1:1.
-The school's student body was 57.4% (588) White, 13.9% (142) Asian, 12.8% (131) Black, 11.6% (119) two or more races and 4.4% (142) Hispanic.
+As of the 2023–24 school year, the school had an enrollment of 1,034 students (plus 31 in PreK) and 171.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 6:1.

 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1987 and is accredited until January 2025.

 History

 Montclair Academy was founded in 1887 by a group of local citizens, as a college preparatory school for boys with an enrollment of 32 boys.
 In 1891, the school expanded to include a boarding facility and was renamed the Montclair Military Academy, though the name reverted to Montclair Academy after the end of the First World War.
 By 1925 the enrollment was close to 300 boys.
 The school was owned and run at that time by Dr. Walter Head.

 Kimberley Academy was founded in 1906 as Miss Waring's School and Studio.
 The enrollment in the first year was 46 students, with 10 teachers led by Mary Kimberley Waring.
 In 1909, Mary Jordan joined Waring as co-principal, and the school was renamed The Kimberley School.
 The two women ran the school for profit for more than 30 years, until it incorporated as a nonprofit institution in 1941.

 Brookside School was founded in 1925 by a group of local parents, as a progressive, coeducational primary school.
 Enrollment that first year was 30 students, with six teachers.

 During the 1930s, all three schools suffered declines in enrollment, but the schools expanded again in the post-World War II era.
 In 1950, a group of trustees of Montclair Academy purchased the Brookside School in order to create a co-ed feeder for the academy.
 The Kimberley School also purchased and renovated the old Montclair Athletic Club.
 In 1963 Montclair Academy purchased land for a new campus, which today houses the MKA Upper School (grades 9-12), while the old Montclair Athletic Club houses the MKA Middle School (grades 4-8).

 In 1968, Montclair Academy and The Kimberley School began to merge, offering cross-registration for classes and shared social events.
 In 1974, the two schools were combined as Montclair Kimberley Academy.